-- If you have Post 9/11 GI Bill benefits remaining (Chapter 33), you qualify for those benefits at the 100% rate, and you are a current graduate or undergraduate student at NC State University, submit a copy of your letter of eligibility to Holly Danford in the Veterans Affairs Office and inquire about the availability of Yellow Ribbon funds.
+- If you have Post 9/11 GI Bill benefits remaining (Chapter 33), you qualify for those benefits at the 100% rate, and you are a current graduate or undergraduate student at NC State University, submit a copy of your letter of eligibility to William Doey in the NC State Veterans' Education Office and inquire about the availability of Yellow Ribbon funds.

 - Complete an application and be accepted into a degree-seeking program at NC State.

-Register for classes and submit an enrollment worksheet to the VA Certifying Official via the Veterans website.
+Register for classes and submit an enrollment worksheet to the Certifying Official via the Veterans website.